Barsay/JetSynthTemplate/README.md

 My template for audio programming on a nVIDIA Jetson Nano using PortAudio.
 Uses CMAKE.
 Created for myself in order to keep record of an hour or so of research.
 But suggestions are welcome!
-notice: the workflow could be messy, redundant or not efficient...
-But it works on a Jetson Nano and it should work anywhere else.
+notice:

 Should works on C programs as well just create a new <code>main.c</code>.
 Works perfectly on CLion.
 ## Installantion and dependencies check
-Disclaimer: this method could not be the best one, but it works.
-Documentation on ALSA and portAudio is not always clear.
+Disclaimer: the workflow could be messy, redundant or not efficient...
+But it works on a Jetson Nano and it should work anywhere else.
+So it's ok for now.
 ### ALSA
   1. Check if ALSA is installed on your system.
 If it isn't run <code>sudo apt install alsa-utils</code>
   2. Check if ALSA works typing <code>aplay -vv somefile.wav </code>